nwjs/node/doc/api/webcrypto.md

 * `keyUsages` {string\[]} See [Key usages][].
 * Returns: {Promise} Fulfills with a {CryptoKey|CryptoKeyPair} upon success.

-Using the method and parameters provided in `algorithm`, `subtle.generateKey()` attempts to generate new keying material.
-Depending the method used, the method may generate either a single {CryptoKey} or a {CryptoKeyPair}.
+Using the parameters provided in `algorithm`, this method attempts to generate new keying material.
+Depending on the algorithm used either a single {CryptoKey} or a {CryptoKeyPair} is generated.

 The {CryptoKeyPair} (public and private key) generating algorithms supported
 include: